xplt-r/xplt-r/README.md

 ---

 > “They patched it.
-I smiled.” – exploiter
+I smiled.” – xpltr